 Receiving a Standard rating is good news for migraine patients.
 Chronic migraine sufferers who are in good health and do not have ongoing symptoms which could trigger their migraines will be able to obtain base rates for life insurance coverage.

 Being under a doctor’s care will also show a life insurance underwriter you are trying to control your attacks.
-This is important, as the underwriter will be reviewing your overall file to see how well you take care of yourself and any conditions you may have.
+This is important, as the underwriter will be reviewing your overall file to see how well you take care of yourself.

 Your chances of getting affordable life insurance coverage with migraines are better if you work with an experienced insurance agent.

 Listing your condition and symptoms properly and with full disclosure (and even a cover letter) will show the life insurance company they have all the necessary information to determine your health and longevity.